msdirtbag/MDEAutomator/README.md

 # MDEAutomator

 MDEAutomator is a modular, serverless solution for endpoint management and incident response in Microsoft Defender for Endpoint (MDE) environments.
-It leverages Azure Function Apps and a custom PowerShell module to orchestrate large MDE deployments, automate response actions, and manage threat indicators at scale.
+It leverages Azure Function Apps and a custom PowerShell module to orchestrate MDE deployments.

 ![main](./media/main.png)

+---

 ## Core Components

 - **MDEAutomator PowerShell Module**
-  Provides cmdlets for authentication, device management, live response, response actions, and threat indicator management in MDE.
+  Provides cmdlets for authentication, profile management, live response, response actions, custom detections, advanced hunting and threat indicator management in MDE.

 - **Azure Function Apps**
   - **MDEDispatcher**: Automates bulk management of response actions delivered to endpoints.
   - **MDEOrchestrator**: Automates bulk management of Live Response commands delivered to endpoints.
   - **MDEProfiles**: Automates bulk delivery of custom PowerShell scripts to configure policy on MDE endpoints.
   - **MDETIManager**: Automates the management of Threat Indicators in MDE.
-  - **MDEAutoHunt**: Automates bulk threat hunting tasks.
+  - **MDEAutoHunt**: Automates bulk threat hunting processing & export of output to blob storage.
+  - **MDECDManager**: Automates synchronization of Custom Detections from blob storage.

+---

 ## Key Features